ruricolist/spinneret/README.md

 This is a very idiomatic and expressive way of building abstractions over HTML.

-(SPINNERET used to provide a more elaborate way of building HTML abstractions, `deftemplate`, but `deftag` is simpler and more useful.)
+(Spinneret used to provide a more elaborate way of building HTML abstractions, `deftemplate`, but `deftag` is simpler and more useful.)

 ## Parenscript

-The semantics of SPINNERET in Parenscript are almost the same.
+The semantics of Spinneret in Parenscript are almost the same.
 There is no `with-html-string`, and `with-html` returns a `DocumentFragment`.